jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** Well that is almost certainly problematic as well, is it not?
 Too many competing definitions cannot be a good thing.
 We have dictionaries for a reason.
 How would anyone new to learning English be able to grasp the nuances of all of the meaning and history behind each term?
 It would get overwhelming incredibly quickly.

 **W:** I concede that you have a good point.
-However, we can take a leaf out of Karl Popper's [^3] book: the *lie-to-children*.
+However, we can take a leaf out of Karl Popper's [^3] book: the *[[thoughts/Microworld|lie-to-children]]*.
 We can create simple glossaries and terminological definitions as some abstraction for the larger, more nuanced concepts of the real world.

 **P:** Wait... lying is categorically bad is it not?